 What to do next

 Configure firewall rules to manage traffic between the on-premises and SDDC ends of the management VPN.
 By default, your new management gateway firewall rules deny all traffic through the firewall.
-The firewall rules accelerator provides a set of predefined firewall rules that are likely to be appropriate for most new installations.
+See Add or Modify Management Gateway Firewall Rules in the VMware Cloud on AWS Networking and Security guide.